IBM/auto-format-edit-text/README.md

 # Android Auto Format EditText
 A customizable solution for automatic text field formatting and masking in Android applications.
+The AutoFormatEditText component extends from AppCompatEditText and handles the automatic real-time formatting of content such as dates, credit card numbers, and phone numbers.
+An abstract class AbstractAutoEditText can be implemented more fine grained control over the behavior.

 ## Example
 ```xml